protono/hello-algo/algos.md

 >
 >However, according to the above analysis, even if the monks move once per second, it will take a total of about $2^{64}\approx1.84\times10^{19}$ seconds, which is about $585$ billion years, far exceeding the current estimate of the age of the universe.
 So, if this legend is true, we should not need to worry about the end of the world.

-12.5.
-Summary
+### 12.5 Summary

 - Divide and conquer algorithm is a common algorithm design strategy, including two stages of divide (divide) and conquer (merge), usually based on recursive implementation.
 - The basis for estimating whether it is a divide-and-conquer algorithm problem includes: whether the problem can be decomposed, whether the sub-problems are independent, and whether the sub-problems can be combined.
 - Merge sort is a typical application of the divide-and-conquer strategy, which recursively divides the array into two sub-arrays of equal length, and starts merging layer by layer until there is only one element left, thereby completing the sorting.
 - The introduction of a divide-and-conquer strategy can often improve the efficiency of the algorithm.
 On the one hand, the divide-and-conquer strategy reduces the number of computing operations; on the other hand, it is beneficial to the parallel optimization of the system after divide-and-conquer.
 - Divide and conquer can not only solve many algorithm problems, but also is widely used in data structure and algorithm design, and can be seen everywhere.
 - Compared with brute force search, adaptive search is more efficient.
-Search algorithms with a time complexity of $O(log\,n)$ are usually implemented based on a divide-and-conquer strategy.
+Search algorithms with a time complexity of $O(log\ n)$ are usually implemented based on a divide-and-conquer strategy.
 - Binary search is another typical application of the divide-and-conquer strategy, which does not include the step of merging the solutions of the subproblems.
 We can implement binary search by recursive divide and conquer.
 - In the problem of building a binary tree, building the tree (the original problem) can be divided into building the left subtree and the right subtree (subproblems), which can be realized by dividing the index intervals of the pre-order traversal and the in-order traversal.
 - In the Tower of Hanoi problem, a problem of size $n$ can be divided into two subproblems of size $n-1$ and one subproblem of size $1$.
 After solving these three sub-problems in sequence, the original problem is solved.